regulad/crust-tastic/README.md

     navigation: truthy/falsey # See below.
     github_link: truthy/falsey # Controls the GitHub link at the bottom of the page.
     google_translate: truthy/falsey # Controls google translate.
-    jump: truthy/falesy # Controls displaying the "Jump to top of page button."
 ```

 #### Navigation